 Planning condition Apparent breach/inconsistency 3.
 You must not allow more than 470 customers into the property at any one time.
 Except for private events where you must not allow more than 600 customers into the property at any one time; The number of private events, with between 470 customers to 600 customers on site, shall not exceed two per month.
-This is inconsistent with the existing premises licence (Condition 38), which permits up to 600 persons on the premises, irrespective of the type of event.
+This is inconsistent with the existing premises licence (Condition 38), which permits up to 600 persons on the premises irrespective of the type of event.
 4. No more than 26 customers shall have access to the roof terrace at any one time.
 The use of the terrace shall be managed in accordance with the Operational Management and overseen by a member of staff at all times, during opening hours.
-This is inconsistent with the existing premises licence (Condition 38), which permits up to 60 persons on the Fourth Floor Terrace.
+This is inconsistent with the existing premises licence (Condition 38), which permits used to 60 persons on the Fourt Floor Terrace.
 5. No more than 15 customers shall have access to the basement lightwell smoking area shown on drawing 1525-20-3-0080 Rev 08 at any one time.
 The use of the basement lightwell smoking area shall be managed in accordance with the Operational Management and overseen by a member of staff at all times, during opening hours.
-There is no corresponding restriction on the Premises licence.
-You must carry out the measures included in your management plan dated 16 October 2017 by Gleneagles at all times that the private members club (Sui Generis use class) is in use.
-There is no corresponding restriction on the Premises licence.
-7. Customers shall not be permitted within the private members club (Sui Generis); premises outside of the following hours: Sunday, Monday & Tuesday: 07.00 - 01.30 relaxation of this restriction and would oppose the present application, which seeks to permit customers to remain on Wednesday & Thursday, Friday, Saturday and Sundays before Bank Holidays Basement & Lower Ground floor: 07.00 - 03.00 Ground, first, second & third floor: 07.00 - 01.30 the premises until 3am, Mondays to Saturdays inclusive.
+There is no corresponding restriction on the Premise licence.
+6. You must carry out the measures included in your management plan dated 16 October 2017 by Gleneagles at all times that the private members club (Sui Generis use class) is in use.
+There is no corresponding restriction on the Premise licence.
+7. Customers shall not be permitted within the private members club (Sui Generis); premises outside of the following hours: Sunday, Monday & Tuesday: 07.00 - 01.30 Wednesday & Thursday, Friday, Saturday and Sundays before Bank Holidays Basement & Lower Ground floor: 07.00 - 03.00 Ground, first, second & third floor: 07.00 - 01.30 We are not aware of an relaxation of this restriction an would oppose the preser application, which seeks to permit customers to remain of the premises until 3am, Monday to Saturdays inclusive.
 Reason: To protect the environment of people in neighbouring properties as set out in S24, S29 and S32 of Westminster's City Plan (November 2016) and ENV 6, ENV 7 and TACE 10 of our Unitary Development Plan that we adopted in January 2007.
 (R12AC)